List of A Song of Ice and Fire characters: Quentyn Martell

 Ser Quentyn Martell is the second child and oldest son of Doran Martell.
 He serves as the third-person narrator for four chapters in A Dance with Dragons.
 He is described as intelligent, serious, and dutiful, though not particularly handsome.
-In A Dance with Dragons it is revealed that Doran Martell sent Quentyn to marry Daenerys Targaryen and bring her to Dorne.
-On the way most of Quentyn's companions die.
+In A Dance with Dragons, it is revealed that Doran Martell sent Quentyn to marry Daenerys Targaryen and bring her to Dorne.
+On the way, most of Quentyn's companions die.
 He and his remaining two friends, Archibald Yronwood and Gerris Drinkwater, are forced to become sellswords to reach Slaver's Bay.
 Daenerys politely refuses the offer.
 Not wanting to leave empty-handed, Quentyn tries to take one of Daenerys's dragons as a mount to impress her, but is killed by her dragons in front of his guards.

 Trystane Martell

 Trystane Martell is the youngest child of Doran Martell.
-To ensure House Martell's loyalty to the throne it is arranged that he will marry Myrcella Baratheon when they come of age.
+To ensure House Martell's loyalty to the throne, it is arranged that he will marry Myrcella Baratheon when they come of age.

 Elia Martell

-Elia Martell was the younger sister of Prince Doran Martell of Dorne and was very close to her younger brother Oberyn.
-She married Prince Rhaegar Targaryen, and bore him two children: a daughter Rhaenys and a son Aegon.
-Fifteen years before the events of the series, Rhaegar was killed in battle during Robert's rebellion.
+Elia Martell, the younger sister of Prince Doran Martell of Dorne, was very close to her younger brother Oberyn.
+She married Prince Rhaegar Targaryen and bore him two children: a daughter, Rhaenys, and a son, Aegon.
+Fifteen years before the events of the series, Rhaegar was killed in battle during Robert's Rebellion.
 When the capital city was sacked by House Lannister, she was raped and murdered by Gregor Clegane.
 Elia's brother Oberyn, however, believed Tywin had Elia murdered to avenge the slight to his honor when Aerys had his son and heir married to Elia instead of Tywin's daughter, Cersei.

 Oberyn Martell

 Oberyn Martell is the younger brother of Doran Martell.
 He is described as a hot-headed, forceful, and lustful man with a quick wit and a barbed tongue.
-He is a formidable fighter and is called the "Red Viper" because it is rumored he poisons his weapons.
-In A Storm of Swords, he leads a Dornish envoy to King's Landing to claim the seat on the small council on his brother, Prince Doran Martell's, behalf and obtain justice for his sister Elia Martell's murder.
+He is a formidable fighter and is called the "Red Viper" because it is rumored that he poisons his weapons.
+In A Storm of Swords, he leads a Dornish envoy to King's Landing to claim the seat on the Small Council on behalf of his brother, Prince Doran Martell, and obtain justice for his sister Elia Martell's murder.

 Ellaria Sand

-Ellaria Sand is the paramour of Prince Oberyn Martell, and the mother of the four youngest "Sand Snakes".
-She accompanies Oberyn to King's Landing when Oberyn takes the seat on the small council.
-After returning to Dorne, she is distraught when she hears Obara's statement on how the Mountain's death "is a start", as she sees the futility of it, and is worried about her own daughters' safety.
+Ellaria Sand is the paramour of Prince Oberyn Martell and the mother of the four youngest "Sand Snakes".
+She accompanies Oberyn to King's Landing when Oberyn takes the seat on the Small Council.
+After returning to Dorne, she is distraught when she hears Obara's statement on how the Mountain's death "is a start," as she sees the futility of it and worries about her own daughters' safety.